nikgreb/nikgreb.github.io/README.md

 ## Where's Schueller?

 This is a visualization of my in class Intro to Data Science Project about day-to-day the whereabouts of our professor, Albert Schueller.
-My partner and I decided to examine the
+My partner and I decided to examine the grocery store visitation frequency of Professor Schueller for various grocery stores in town.

 ![Schueller at Various Grocery Stores in the Walla Walla Area](https://github.com/nikgreb/nikgreb.github.io/blob/main/images/Where'sSchueller.png)

+##